mvysny/karibu-testing/karibu-testing-v10/README.md

 Testing PolymerTemplates with Karibu is a bit tricky.
-The purpose of PolymerTemplates is to move as much code as possible to the client-side, while Karibu is designed to test server-side code.
+The purpose of PolymerTemplates is to move as much code as possible to the client-side, while Karibu is designed to test server-side code only.
 The child components are either not accessible from the server-side altogether, or they are only "shallow shells" of components constructed server-side - almost none of their properties are transferred to the server-side.